直 Japanese PDF Font

 March 12, 2019

-Edited by Kara A. Specht; Elizabeth D. Ferrill
+Authored and Edited by Katherine T. Leonard; Kara A. Specht; Elizabeth D. Ferrill

 In University of Florida Research Foundation, Inc. v.
 General Electric Company, No. 18-1284 (Fed.
 Cir.
 Feb.
 26, 2019), the Federal Circuit affirmed the district court’s grant of GE’s motion to dismiss UFRF’s allegations of infringement.